polcak/jsrestrictor/website/content/pages/faq.md

 tracking out-of-scope of the JShelter mission.
 You should keep using a tracker blocker like [uBlock Origin](https://github.com/gorhill/uBlock#ublock-origin) in parallel with JShelter.

-#### I already have a blocking extension installed.
-Do I need JShelter?

-Blocking extensions are typically based on a list of commonly known malicious URLs.
-Hence, someone needs to discover such a URL first.
-Some malicious URLs are never added to blocking lists because they were not discovered.
-Others might be added to a small or specialized list only.
-JShelter protects you from some threats not yet added to the lists.

-Some login pages fingerprint you during the login process.
-But you might want to keep your specific device configuration private from such a page.
-JShelter can limit (`Strict` level) or fake (`Recommended` level) information commonly used for browser fingerprinting.

 #### Does JShelter modify identifiers in cookies, web storage or other tracking IDs?

 Not directly.
 Use other tools to block such trackers.
 Firefox's built-in protection mechanisms and tracker blockers are excellent tools that complement JShelter well.